“An effective lead paragraph is usually either one or two sentences.

 Top-10 paragraphs

-Don Quixote started his quest over 415 years ago and people are still talking about him.
+Don Quixote started his quest 415 years ago, and people still talk about him.
 Today, I'm like Don Quixote and have done what no one else has done.
 I've assembled a list of the best paragraphs ever.

 Also, I haven’t included the first paragraph of any novel because this has been done by other sites.
 I assume you’re interested in writing stories with more than one paragraph.

 Without revealing too much about them, I’ll point out that each, to me, is a short story unto itself.
-Each conjures in my mind pages of images and thoughts, which causes me to want to read them again and again.
+Each conjures pages of images and thoughts in my mind, making me want to read them repeatedly.

 “Jane, I will not trouble you with abominable details: some strong words shall express what I have to say.
 I lived with that woman upstairs four years, and before that time she had tried me indeed: her character ripened and developed with frightful rapidity; her vices sprang up fast and rank: they were so strong, only cruelty could check them, and I would not use cruelty.
 What a pigmy intellect she had, and what giant propensities!
 How fearful were the curses those propensities entailed on me!
 Bertha Mason, the true daughter of an infamous mother, dragged me through all the hideous and degrading agonies which must attend a man bound to a wife at once intemperate and unchaste.”